Semrush Pricing (2026) — Which Plan is Best for You?

 Built for agencies and larger marketing teams, this plan adds advanced features such as influencer analytics, media monitoring, sentiment analysis, and expanded competitor tracking, alongside higher or customizable usage limits.

-The exact limits you get with Semrush’s social add-on — like the number of profiles, scheduled posts or content generations — depend on the plan you choose.
+The exact limits you can expect from Semrush’s social add-on — involving the number of profiles, scheduled posts or content generations — depend on the plan you choose.

 Advertising toolkit